 Barefoot are recognised across the country for doing things ‘the Barefoot way’, which means no fuss and no worries.
 Their no obligation plans are perfect for students or renters who might not want to commit to a long deal, while their unlimited data plans are ideal for gamers, families or anyone who likes to get their fair share of use out of their broadband connection.

-Barefoot Broadband’s modus operandi is relatively simple.
-They offer good quality internet at a reasonable cost without many of the bells and whistles of other providers.
+Barefoot Broadband’s modus operandi is relatively simple: good quality internet at a reasonable cost without the bells and whistles of other providers.
 They’ve also made many of the things the other providers would label as ‘perks’ as standard, including unlimited internet, no lock-in contracts and no hidden fees.
+All in all, Barefoot gets a 78 percent verdict with our rating system.
 With Barefoot, the most you’ll pay is to the end of the current month – so why not dip your toe in the water and see if Barefoot is right for you?